 The CBA has launched a community project marking the centenary of the First World War by providing an online toolkit for local people to record places associated with Britain's 1914-18 Home Front.

-Running from 2014–2018, the Home Front Legacy project is supporting community groups researching local places associated with the Great War with an online toolkit and guidance for recording the remains of surviving sites, structures and buildings around Britain.
+Running from 2014–2018, the Home Front Legacy project supports community groups researching local places associated with the First World War with an online toolkit and guidance for recording the remains of surviving sites, structures and buildings around Britain.

 This local knowledge will appear on a UK-wide map of sites and projects, helping us to better understand the legacy of the Great War on our landscape.
 The data is also submitting to the UK’s national and local archaeological records to inform planning decisions and help to safeguard First World War remains for generations to come.

 Find out more and register to access the online app at www.homefrontlegacy.org.uk

 Join the conversations on twitter @homefrontlegacy and Facebook.com/homefrontlegacy

 Register on www.homefrontlegacy.org.uk to access online resources and a site recording app.
 Get out in the field or your local streets with your tablet or mobile phone to identify sites and buildings, record your observations, and submit your findings direct to Historic Environment Records and national archives.

 Sites submitted through the project will be mapped across the UK on the project website to show the impact of the Great War on our soil.